Control Systems

 (Feedback)

 The comparator calculates: error = setpoint - actual output.
 The controller then uses this error value to decide what action to take.
-This feedback loop runs continuously, creating a cycle that keeps the output close to the setpoint.
+This feedback loop runs continuously – the sensor measures the output, the controller compares it against the pre-set stored value, calculates the adjustment needed, and sends a signal to the actuator, repeating this cycle indefinitely.
+The continuous nature of this loop is what makes closed-loop systems self-correcting.

 Comparison Table